-Publication on the Intermediary Liability Evidence Hub does not imply an endorsement of the validity of the findings.
-The Intermediary Liability Evidence Hub aims to gather as much evidence as possible from the widest set of sources.
+Publication on the Evidence Hub on the regulation of digital services does not imply an endorsement of the validity of the findings.
+The Evidence Hub on the regulation of digital services aims to gather as much evidence as possible from the widest set of sources.
 It does not establish what evidence is valid and what is not.

 For more information, contact [email protected].

 Sources of the charts